wduquette/joe/mdbook/src/vm.md

 Retrieves the value of global variable *name* and pushes it on the stack.

+### GLOLET
+---
+**GLOLET *pattern*** | *list* *a* → ∅

+The `GLOLET` instruction implements the `let` statement where the binding variables are bound in the global scope.
+It receives the `let` pattern as a constant index.
+The *list* is a list of the constants, computed or literal, used in the pattern.
+The value *a* is the target value to be matched.
+If the match succeeds then the values of the binding variables will be added to the global environment.
+If the match fails then the instruction throws a `RuntimeError`.

 ### GLOSET
 ---
 **GLOSET *name*** | *a* → *a*